Internships at DuBois

 Penn State DuBois Internship List

 This list was designed for students that are interested in or required to have an internship prior to graduation.
 The first link will take you to a master list of all of the companies offering internships, including contact information, majors sought and time frame of the internship.
 The second link lists internship advisors by major.
-If you have questions regarding this resource, please contact Anna Akintunde in the Office of Career Services at (814) 372-3015 or email [email protected].
+If you have questions regarding this resource, please contact Rebecca Pennington in the Student Affairs Office at (814) 375-4766 or email [email protected].

 Finding an Internship